-- (A) The proposed modification equally or better meets the purpose of the applicable ADO standard(s) to be modified; and - (B) The modification provides two or more of the following public benefits that would not have resulted from the strict application of the standard(s) to be modified: - 1.
+- (A) The proposed modification equally or better meets the purpose of the applicable ADO standard(s) to be modified; and - (B) The modification to one or more standards provides public benefits greater than would have resulted from strict application of the standard(s) to be modified: - 1.
 Greater protection of natural features than would be required of a project that strictly conforms to ADO standards; - 2.
-Improved transportation connectivity, such as the provision of multiuse or pedestrian pathways and/or other transportation facilities, that would not otherwise be required under minimum code standards; - 3.
+Improved transportation connectivity, such as the provision of pathways and/or other transportation facilities, that would not otherwise be required under minimum code standards; - 3.
 Sustainable development design meeting the certification criteria of a nationally recognized sustainable development/green building rating system; - 4.
-The Concept Plan contains residential development and one of the following criteria is met: - a.
-All of the residential units in the application are subject to an affordable housing covenant as described in ORS 456.270 to 456.295, making them affordable to moderate-income households as defined in ORS 456.270 for a minimum of 30 years; or - b.
-At least 20 percent of the residential units in the application are subject to an affordable housing covenant as described in ORS 456.270 to 456.295, making them affordable to low-income households as defined in ORS 456.270 for a minimum of 60 years. - 5.
+Provision of affordable housing, a greater variety of housing types, or smaller lot sizes, than would be allowed by code standards; - 5.
 Other benefits that fulfill Comprehensive Plan policies as determined by the Planning Commission. - (C) Engineering design standards: Modifications to the city's engineering design standards require separate variance to such standards approved by the City Engineer.
-The City may grant such variances concurrently with approval of the MPD Concept Plan.
+The city may grant such variances concurrently with approval of the MPD Concept Plan.